rishraj/Kaggle_random_acts_of_pizza/README.md

 </ul>

 RESULT:<br>
-The area under ROC curve obtained in the paper was 0.672 and I got 0.785 upon late submission.
+The area under ROC curve obtained in the paper was 0.672 and I got 0.785